godwin2707/MachineLearningProjects/README.md

 # MachineLearningProjects
-In this repository I have uploaded my Machine learning and Deep learning Projects
+In this repository I uploaded my Machine learning and Deep learning Projects